Breakthrough Breast Cancer: History

 Breakthrough Breast Cancer was envisioned by Bill Freedman and his children.
 Freedman's wife, actress Toby Robins (1931–1986), died from breast cancer in 1986.
 With Barry Gusterson of the Institute of Cancer Research, Freedman concluded that a new approach was needed to tackle that disease.
 They set out to establish a centre of excellence for breast cancer research under one roof, working on a coordinated programme of research.
 The organisation was founded to make this a reality, and in 1999 the Breakthrough Toby Robins Breast Cancer Research Centre, at the Institute of Cancer Research, opened.

 In addition to the research centre, Breakthrough provides expert information about breast cancer and campaigns for better breast cancer services.
 In November 2003, their "Campaigns & Advocacy Network" was formed when they merged with the UK Breast Cancer Coalition (UKBCC).
 The organization works in partnership with other cancer research organisations and is a member of the National Cancer Research Institute.

 Survey

 The "Breakthrough Generations Survey" aims to survey 100,000 women and "plans to be the largest, most comprehensive scientific study into the causes of breast cancer".
 The survey is being carried out in association with the Institute of Cancer Research.
 It asks women taking part to complete a comprehensive questionnaire about a wide range of health and lifestyle topics, and to have a blood sample taken, to then be followed up by investigators over the next 50 years.

 Fundraising campaigns

-The charity runs fundraising campaigns throughout the year, including Fashion Targets Breast Cancer, £1,000 Challenge, Pink Bake Off, running events, treks and others.
+The charity ran fundraising campaigns throughout the year, including Fashion Targets Breast Cancer, £1,000 Challenge, Pink Bake Off, running events, treks and others.

 Marks & Spencer has sold a wide range of charitable women's clothes for them. for many years, and Avon have supported the charity for over 20 years with a range of fundraising products and campaigns.